Masks on airplanes: Where things stand on personal protection and social distancing

 (CNN) — Glimmers of a gradual return to air travel mean airlines are rolling out new policies aimed at protecting passengers and crew from coronavirus transmission and increasing consumer confidence in air travel safety.

+"Though we cannot guarantee that all customers will be seated next to an unoccupied seat, based on historically low travel demand and the implementation of our various social distancing measures that is the likely outcome," the airline said in a statement.

+Other airlines have adopted various protective policies -- from mask requirements to social distancing measures to reductions in high-touch interactions.

-Here's where some major carriers stand so far on personal protective equipment and social distancing measures:
+Airline passengers should check airline policies before heading to the airport.
+Here's where some major carriers stand so far:

 United Airlines

-United Airlines will begin to provide masks to passengers in early May, a company spokesperson told CNN.

-"We are not mandating that passengers wear a mask, however, we strongly encourage travelers follow CDC guidance to wear a face covering when social distancing is difficult," said Nicole Carriere, a spokeswoman for United.
-"By providing the masks, we're making it that much easier for them to do so."

-The carrier has also modified in-flight service to minimize touchpoints and has moved primarily to pre-packaged foods and sealed beverages.
+The carrier has also modified in-flight service to minimize touchpoints and has moved primarily to prepackaged foods and sealed beverages.

+United is also implementing changes to boarding and seat assignments to promote social distancing through at least May 31, although as noted above, being seated next to an unoccupied seat is not guaranteed.

 A passenger prepares to board a flight departing Seattle-Tacoma International Airport on March 15.